-Your budget determines how highly your job listing will rank on the Stacker News job board.
+Your budget determines how highly your job listing will rank against other promoted jobs on the Stacker News job board.

 If you want to get more people viewing your job, consider raising your budget above the rate that other employers are paying for their listings.

-Each employer pays a fee to post on the job board, with the fee amount determining the ranking of each job.
+For employers who choose to promote their jobs, the fee amount determines the ranking of a job.
 The more an employer is willing to pay to advertise their job, the higher their listing will rank.

 If two jobs have identical fees, the first job that was posted will rank higher than the more recent one.

-Stacker News earns revenue from job posting fees, as well as boosts, post, and comment fees.
+Stacker News earns revenue from job posting fees, as well as boosts, post and comment fees, and a fee on all tips on the platform.
 All of that revenue is then paid back to users as daily rewards.